steveklabnik/jujutsu-tutorial/src/real-world-workflows/the-squash-workflow.md

 We now have our change.
 It's also empty!
 There's no issue having two empty commits, one after the other.
-And since we are using this like an index, we dont really need to give it a name either.
+And since we are using this like an index, we don't really need to give it a name either.
 It's just a scratch space, but since it's part of a change, we're "always committed" in a sense.

 Now it's time for the fun stuff.